GeorgiaData/salesforce/README.md

 # Salesforce

-Upcoming Jan 2021: Add Stay-in-Touch emails: Use [Contact Update Request](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3000000B4QhlEAF) by Acuerdo
+Coming up next: Add Stay-in-Touch emails: Use [Contact Update Request](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3000000B4QhlEAF) by Acuerdo

 Beforehand, send a message from Mailchimp or Outlook to catch bouncebacks.
 Inform recipents that email will arrive for updating their company profile.